 The term ‘debenture’ is derived from the Latin word ‘debere’ which refers to borrow.
 A debenture is a written tool accepting a debt under the general authentication of the enterprise.
 It comprises of an agreement for repayment of principal after a particular period or at intermissions or at the option of the enterprise and for payment of interest at a fixed rate due to, usually either yearly or half-yearly on fixed dates.
 According to the section 2(30) of The Companies Act, 2013 ‘Debenture’ comprises of – Debenture Inventory, Bonds and any other securities of an enterprise whether comprising a charge on the assets of the enterprise or not.

-The debenture categorisation depends on their redemption, tenure, convertibility, security, mode of redemption, type of interest rate, coupon rate, transferability, etc.,
+The debenture categorisation depends on their redemption, tenure, convertibility, security, mode of redemption, type of interest rate, coupon rate, demonstrability, etc.,

 Also Check: Difference between Shares and Debentures

 #1.
 From the Point of view of Security

 - Secured Debentures: Secured debentures are that kind of debentures where a charge is being established on the properties or assets of the enterprise for the purpose of any payment.
 The charge might be either floating or fixed.
 The fixed charge is established against those assets which come under the enterprise’s possession for the purpose to use in activities not meant for sale whereas floating charge comprises of all assets excluding those accredited to the secured creditors.
 A fixed charge is established on a particular asset whereas a floating charge is on the general assets of the enterprise.